Sluicee/Sluicee/README.md

 - 👋 Hi, I’m @Sluicee
-- 👀 I’m interested in Laravel and Unity developing
+- 👀 I’m interested in Game developing and webdev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anything
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me contactsluicee@gmail.com